winiar93/Barka-Discord-bot/README.md

 # Barka-Discord-bot
-Discord bot that plays barka song at 21:37 everyday
+A Discord bot that plays the song 'Barka' every day at 21:37.

 ### Instruction